-Tell state education policymakers that you want neuroscience-based education for Connecticut kids!
+Tell state policymakers that you want neuroscience-based education for Connecticut kids!

 Here’s what our policymakers may not know—and need to:

 The regulations proscribing what’s required to become a state approved school presume the same accommodations-based special education blueprint that we use in the public schools.
 This misses the opportunity to actually reduce or remove student disabilities, reducing costs while transforming lives.
-This stifles innovation in the state of Connecticut, by categorically denying funds to programs that are developing new blueprints that keep up with new science and can move all our schools forward.
+This stifles innovation in the state of Connecticut, by denying funds to programs that are developing new blueprints that keep up with the new science and can move all our schools forward.
 Other states don’t do that.
-That risks our state falling behind where we need it most: innovation that can lead to new solutions like ours that improve student outcomes and reduce costs.
+We already have a first-of-its-kind innovation right here in Connecticut.
+We can’t let our state fall behind where we need it most: innovation that can lead to new solutions like ours that improve student outcomes and reduce costs.

-There are whole cohorts of kids—starting with ones who have twice exceptional profiles—who are not just under-served but hurt by mainstream educational approaches.
-Something like 90% of our applicants report prior school-based trauma.
-When their children’s efforts to collaborate on an outplacement to Cajal (the only outplacement option tailored to these children’s needs) are shot down, they are devastated—and many give up and homeschool not because they want to but because they don’t feel they can keep forcing their child to go some place where they repeatedly get hurt.
+There are whole cohorts of kids—starting with ones who have twice exceptional profiles like the children we serve—who are not just under-served but hurt by mainstream educational approaches.
+Denying them access to innovative settings like Cajal (the only Connecticut school tailored to twice exceptional children’s needs) leads many to give up and homeschool not because they want to but because they don’t feel they can keep forcing their child to go some place where they repeatedly get hurt.
+Let’s keep these kids in the system, where they can get the help and support they need.

 Here’s how to do this in just 5 minutes!